Carolla Digital: This Week with Larry Miller

 Each week, Larry Miller tells stories from his own life, in the tradition of great American radio raconteurs like Jean Shepherd and Garrison Keillor.
 Miller's tales are smart without being stuffy or hostile, and uplifting without being naive.
 Common topics include Miller's love for fusing together scraps of soap bars, drinking and the enjoyment of the simple pleasures of life.
-This show resumed 9 January 2013, being on hiatus since Miller suffered a head injury in April 2012.
+This show resumed January 9, 2013, being on hiatus since Miller suffered a head injury in April 2012.
 This podcast was still available as an independent entity with the new name The Larry Miller Show until December 2020.

 Alison Rosen Is Your New Best Friend

 Hosted by former ACS newsgirl Alison Rosen, this podcast swaps between formats depending on the day of the week.
 Mondays feature Alison interviewing a variety of guests, including comedians, authors, and fellow podcasters.
-Thursday episodes are typically a round-table discussion between Alison, Jenna Kim Jones, and others (the previous set of Thursday regulars included multiple members of the Carolla Digital crew).
+Thursday episodes are typically a round-table discussion between Alison, Jenna Kim Jones, and others.
 This podcast is still available as an independent entity.

 Life Lessons with Jim Carolla

-Life Lessons was a series of recorded therapy sessions between Jim Carolla, Adam's Father, and Ray Oldhafer, Adam's lifelong friend.
+Life Lessons was a series of recorded therapy sessions between Jim Carolla, Adam's father, and Ray Oldhafer, Adam's lifelong friend.
 The show was meant as a way to remove the veil from therapy sessions.
 Jim Carolla's love of jazz was also a common topic of the show.
 In July 2012, Adam cancelled this program because it was losing him money and his father refused to ask for PayPal donations on the air.
-Adam has frequently mentioned the demise of this programme on his own Podcasts.